Carolee is a passionate writer with a love for learning and teaching. She is a published author, poet, blogger, and content creator.

 Jamaica is located in the tropics so our weather conditions are limited to sun, rain and storm.
 You could say that Jamaica experiences one season.
 Though it gets very cool in December and January, there is no real autumn or winter.
 Because there is no winter there is no real spring, though we do get some amount of rainfall during the months of April and May.

 Jamaica basically has two seasons which are "dry" and "wet"!
 For the most part, it is mostly sunny here.
 You can always enjoy our beaches and get a tan.

 9. Marcus Mosiah Garvey

-The project included the purchase of a ship called the Black Star Liner which was supposed to have been the means of transportation for those who wished to returned.
-But before the ship could be paid for the project went bankrupt and ten million dollars vanished.
+The project included the purchase of a ship called the Black Star Liner which was supposed to have been the means of transportation for those who wished to return.
+But before the ship could be paid for, the project went bankrupt and 10 million dollars vanished.
 He was charged with fraud, then subsequently deported to Jamaica and ordered never to return to the US.

 He later went to Europe where he spent the rest of his life.